 Example 1: Adding Total Slack with a Date Constraint Assignment

 As you saw above, we added total slack to our schedule by adding a date constraint to a task.
 We assigned a Start No Earlier Than date constraint to Task 4.
 This date constraint resulted in the forecasted start date of the task being pushed into the future one day thereby adding one day of total slack to Task 4’s predecessors.
 The result?
-This one day of total slack that was added to Task 4’s predecessors caused Task 4’s predecessors to no longer be tagged as Critical.
+This one day of total slack that was added to Task 4’s predecessors caused Task 4’s predecessors to no longer be tagged as Critical as seen below.
 And when the Critical filter was applied, any task that had more than 0 days of total slack was not shown in the resulting view.

 Example 2: Removing Total Slack with a Deadline or Date Constraint Assignment